nathanleiby/gwj-32/DESIGN.md

 Gameplay parameters to explore

+- pay to heal at shop (or elsewhere)
 - starting HP
 - enemies and their stats / attack styles
 - cards you can buy (e.g. number of cards in shop)